U.S. charges senior Hamas leaders with deaths of Americans in Israel

 "We are investigating Hersh's murder, and each and every one of the brutal murders of Americans, as acts of terrorism.
 We will continue to support the whole of government effort to bring the Americans still being held hostage home," Garland said.

-More than 40,000 people have been killed in Gaza since Israel launched its response to the Hamas attack, according to the Hamas-run Health Ministry.
+More than 40,000 people — including many Palestinian civilians — have been killed in Gaza since Israel launched its military response to the Hamas attack, according to the Hamas-run Health Ministry.
+Dual U.S.-Canadian citizen Jacob Flickinger was among the seven aid workers who were killed by an Israeli airstrike in the Gaza Strip in April.

+Haniyeh was killed earlier this month in Iran after he attended the inauguration of the country's new president, Iranian officials and the militant group said.
+Iran and Hamas blamed Israel for the strike that killed Haniyeh.

-According to a Justice Department official, the charges against the Hamas leaders were filed in February and kept under seal "to position the United States to be ready to take into custody the leader of Hamas, Ismail Haniyeh, and other charged defendants."
+According to a Justice Department official, the charges against the Hamas leaders were filed in February in a federal court in New York City and were kept under seal "to position the United States to be ready to take into custody the leader of Hamas, Ismail Haniyeh, and other charged defendants."

 "Following Haniyah's death and recent developments in the region, it was no longer necessary to keep those charges under seal," the official said.